Baby safety in Newborn Photography

 - I’m one of the most highly qualified newborn photographers in the UK

-- I’m also a proud member, and even a twice-nominated Ambassador, of BANPAS for the Wales region.
+- I’m also a proud member, and even a thrice-nominated Ambassador, of BANPAS for the Wales region.

 As just one of 11 UK-based Ambassadors of BANPAS, I officially help to promote safe practice in the industry.
 In online communities and in person, I support other newborn photographers and help to champion the important message about baby safety in newborn photography.